A great deal of thought and consideration should be given during trailer wheel selection.

 How To Determine Bolt Pattern:

-Match wheels to hubs by the number of bolts and bolt circle.
+Match trailer wheel selection to hubs by the number of bolts and bolt circle.
 To determine the bolt circle on wheels with an even number of bolt holes, measure center-to-center on bolt holes directly across from each other on the diameter (Example: 8 on 6 1/2 would mean 8 bolt holes with 6 1/2 “center-to-center diameter).
 On odd number bolt wheels, measure any bolt hole center to the point halfway between bolt holes on the diameter (Example: 5 on 4 1/2 would mean 5 bolt holes with 4 1/2 ” measure to a point halfway between the opposite bolts).

 How to Determine Wheel Offset: